About the AstraZeneca COVID-19 vaccine

 What symptoms does thrombosis with thrombocytopenia syndrome usually cause?

 TTS is rare and occurs around 4-26 days after vaccination.
 Symptoms can include abdominal pain and/or severe headache that does not settle with pain relief.
-People should seek medical attention immediately if they experience these symptoms:
+More information about TTS symptoms is in the patient information sheet on AstraZeneca COVID-19 vaccine and thrombosis with thrombocytopenia syndrome.
+People should seek medical attention immediately if they experience these symptoms.

 Are any groups more at risk of TTS?